AsPJT/dream-dataset-harper/README.md

 I sometimes have music playing in my dreams.
 I categorize the music that plays in my dreams into two types.
 One is music that I know, and the other is music that I don't know.
 I can understand that the music I know is stored in my brain, but where does the music I don't know come from?

 I have compiled the unknown songs played in my dream as music score data.
 The score data is available in musicxml format.
 [Please feel free to send me an issue if you have any other data format that you would like to see.](https://github.com/Asuimin/dream-database/issues)

+# About lucid dreaming 🧠

+I first learned about lucid dreaming on Monday, April 6, 2015 at 8:17 am.
+I kept a dream diary before I knew lucid dreaming (at least 18 dreams have been recorded by April 6, 2015).

+Records show that I have lucid dreaming at least twice.
+It is recorded that both of them were scary dreams.
+In a scary dream, I realized that it was a dream and was trying to wake up from it as soon as possible.

+Therefore, I have no good memories of lucid dreaming.